 Described as “a roaring furnace, ” the Gallow’s Pole by Benjamin Myers portrays social upheavals which have a sharp contemporary echo.Read Story →

-There is a case to be made that the Merrimack Valley is extraordinary, if not unique, among national locations with significant clusters of authors and poets.Read Story →
+A case can be made that the Merrimack Valley is extraordinary, if not unique, among national locations with significant clusters of authors and poets.Read Story →

 Not a week goes by without a mention of Jack Kerouac in the national media — 97 years after his birth at home during a…Read Story →